 It’s another big day for the movies, starting with a trio of modern classics from the Disney/Pixar brain trust.
-I have high hopes for the live-action movie coming out next year, but even with Emma Watson in the lead, it’s going to be hard to top the animated version of Beauty and the Beast: hands-down one of the greatest animated features of all time.
+It’s tough to single out one from that field, but I’m going with Beauty and the Beast: hands-down one of the greatest animated features of all time.
 It opened today in 1991.

 Four years later, the boys at Pixar quietly started a revolution with the release of their first fully CG animated feature: Toy Story, the tale of a boy’s beloved cowboy doll (voiced by Tom Hanks), and what happens when he is replaced in his affections with an earnest-yet-terminally clueless spaceman (voiced by Tim Allen).
 You’ve seen it, you love it, and chances are if someone asked you to watch it again tomorrow, you’d be happy to jump right in.
 It opened today in 1995.

 The third leg in this stool is Frozen, Disney’s attempt to shake up the princess formula and rake in a staggering pile of cash in the process.
-Its popularity is unquestioned, and it looks set for the long haul… though I do sympathize with those out there who would like a little break from “Let It Go” for awhile.
+Its popularity is unquestioned, and it looks set for the long haul… though I do sympathize with those out there who would like a little break from “Let It Go” for a while.
 (I’m still including the clip.
 Sorry not sorry.)
-Frozen opened three short years ago in 2013.
+Frozen opened four years ago in 2013.

 Those inclined towards slightly darker holiday fun have The Addams Family, Barry Sonnenfeld’s handsome trifle that has the benefit of holding up extremely well over repeat viewings.
 With inspiration drawn from Charles Addams’ original New Yorker cartoons, as well as brilliant turns from the likes of Raul Julia, Anjelica Huston and Christina Ricci, it makes a ghoulishly delightful tonic to the often-oppressive cheer of the season.
 It opened today in 1991.